makerdao/dss-kiln/README.md

 // Disable the TWAP price calculations by setting `yen` to `0` via the `file` function.
-//   Useful for quickly liquidating small lots against highly liquid pairs (i.e "just dump at whatever price"). file('yen', 0);
+//   Useful for quickly liquidating small lots against highly liquid pairs (i.e "just dump at whatever price").
+//   This should be used only in rare cases and under great caution, see warning above. file('yen', 0);
 ```